BMO Field

 BMO Field is an outdoor stadium located at Exhibition Place in Toronto, Ontario, Canada.
-Constructed on the former Exhibition Stadium site and first opened in 2007, it is the home field of Toronto FC of Major League Soccer (MLS) and Toronto Argonauts of the Canadian Football League (CFL).
+Constructed on the former Exhibition Stadium site and first opened in 2007, it is the home field of Toronto FC of Major League Soccer (MLS) and the Toronto Argonauts of the Canadian Football League (CFL).
 BMO Field is owned by the City of Toronto and managed by Maple Leaf Sports & Entertainment, which owns both Toronto FC and the Argonauts.
 The stadium's naming rights are held by the Bank of Montreal, which is commonly branded as "BMO" (/ˈbiːmoʊ/).
-It is one of two Canadian stadiums which will host matches of the upcoming 2026 FIFA World Cup.
-An expansion for the tournament will bring the stadium's capacity to 45,736 seats.
+It was one of two Canadian stadiums which hosted matches of the 2026 FIFA World Cup; a temporary expansion for the tournament brought the stadium's capacity to 45,736 seats.

 BMO Field was originally constructed as a soccer-specific stadium for the 2007 FIFA U-20 World Cup and first home for Toronto FC.
 It hosted matches during the 2007 FIFA U-20 World Cup and 2014 FIFA U-20 Women's World Cup.
 In 2010, when it was still a neutral-site game, BMO Field hosted the MLS Cup.
 It has since hosted the 2016 and 2017 finals featuring Toronto FC, under the current practice of giving home field advantage to the side with the better regular-season record.
 The venue has also hosted rugby union, including matches of Canada's national team, and rugby sevens during the 2015 Pan-American Games.

-From 2014 to 2016, the stadium underwent a series of major renovations, which added an upper deck to the east grandstand and a roof over the seating areas, and lengthened the field to make it suitable for hosting Canadian football.
-The latter allowed for the Toronto Argonauts to move to BMO Field beginning with the 2016 CFL season, which also saw the 104th Grey Cup played at the stadium.
+From 2014 to 2016, the stadium underwent a series of major renovations: an upper deck to the east grandstand, a roof over the seating areas, and a lengthened field for Canadian football.
+The CFL's Argonauts moved to BMO Field in 2016 and later that season, the stadium hosted the 104th Grey Cup.